-Nicholas has since gone on to play Beast in three X-Men prequels as well as roles in the Mad Max remake and a Kill Your Friends movie adaptation.
+Nicholas has since gone on to play Beast in four X-Men prequels as well as roles in Mad Max: Fury Road and The Favourite.

 Jack O'Connell, who played Cook in series three and four, was hand-picked by Angelina Jolie to star in her 2014 movie Unbroken.

-Fans of Game of Thrones will be familiar with Joe Dempsie and Hannah Murray who play Gendry and Gilly respectively.
+And fans of Game of Thrones will be familiar with Joe Dempsie and Hannah Murray who played Gendry and Gilly respectively.

-And Olly Alexander, who played photographer Jakob in the final series of the show, is now the frontman of Years & Years.
+It's been a huge year for Olly Alexander, who played photographer Jakob in the final series of the show.

 It is, of course, not unusual for an actor from a British television show to find success in Hollywood films.

-What is unusual is the amount of stars that were discovered from one single teen drama on a digital channel.
+What is unusual is the amount of stars that were discovered from one single teen drama on a digital channel, E4.